dssg/mlforpublicpolicylab/14 - From Analysis to Action, Accountability and Transparency/README.md

 For a machine learning practitioner, developing a model is only one aspect of the job.
-They must also be able to communicate about what their models can and (importantly) cannot achieve to  non-technical stakeholders, as well as develop a strategy for deploying their mod- els in a manner that allows for ongoing monitoring of performance and equity measures along with continual improvement through feedback about errors.
-Too often overlooked (especially when "black box" models are deployed by third party contractors to agencies with little capac- ity to maintain them), these considerations are critical to the long-term success of a project.
-Both practitioners and researchers of machine learning and artificial intelligence addition- ally have a responsibility to act in an ethical way and consider the broader social impact of their work.
+They must also be able to communicate about what their models can and (importantly) cannot achieve to  non-technical stakeholders, as well as develop a strategy for deploying their models in a manner that allows for ongoing monitoring of performance and equity measures along with continual improvement through feedback about errors.
+Too often overlooked (especially when "black box" models are deployed by third party contractors to agencies with little capacity to maintain them), these considerations are critical to the long-term success of a project.
+Both practitioners and researchers of machine learning and artificial intelligence additionally have a responsibility to act in an ethical way and consider the broader social impact of their work.
 However, reasonable people can disagree on exactly what constitutes ethical behavior and transparency isn’t